GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response: Observation Cycle and Calibration Strategy

-To trace the evolution of the incoming signal, we begin each observation cycle with a frequency sweep measurement to locate the resonance frequencies of all MKIDs.
-This procedure is repeated hourly.
-Each MKID's resonance frequency is estimated by fitting its peak in complex in-phase and quadrature (IQ) data from frequency sweep measurements to the transmission model shown in \cite{gao-phd}.
 The frequency sweep data of a single detector and its fit are shown in Fig. \ref{fig:peak sweep}.
 Each MKID also has an off-resonance readout, which is utilized to correct for gain variations and common-mode electronic systematics in the data processing pipeline \cite{tomonaga-phd}.
 After the resonance frequencies are estimated through the sweep measurement, the system transitions to fixed-frequency time-ordered-data (TOD) acquisition.
 The TOD records the phase evolution of each detector by continuously measuring the phase shifts in the IQ plane corresponding to the resonance frequency changes.

 In addition to systematics arising from variable background signals such as atmospheric radiation, MKIDs---though known to have a linear frequency response \cite{Monfardini2014}---exhibit residual systematics when phase readout is employed.
 These effects stem from limitations in the current readout implementation, which does not fully track changes in the background environment.